Let’s hear a cheer for the rain.

 When you have your fill, or the sun is setting, get your mushrooms home and take care not to lose any to rushed handling.
 Lay each mushroom out on a paper bag, keeping space between each head as much as possible to allow air to circulate.

-My favorite way to enjoy morels is still the most simple, and includes first thoroughly rinsing in cold water, then slicing each mushroom lengthwise before dusting them in a light mix of flour and salt and pepper before tossing into a sauté pan with butter on medium to low heat.
+My favorite way to enjoy morels is still the most simple and includes first thoroughly rinsing in cold water, then slicing each mushroom lengthwise before dusting them in a light mix of flour, salt, and pepper.
+After the are seasoned I toss them into a sauté pan with butter on medium to low heat.
 Because of their delicate texture, a little heat goes a long way, and your tasty treat is ready to eat when the skins darken and soften.